Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

 California's state OSHA plan requires general industry employers to ensure that workers receive training on all job-related safety and health topics outlined in Title 8 of the California Code of Regulations.

-The 10-hour Cal/OSHA course is designed for entry-level general industry workers.
+The Cal/OSHA course is designed for entry-level general industry workers.
 The course explains workplace safety and health requirements for general industry, including fields such as manufacturing, health care, warehousing and more.

 Upon completion of Cal/OSHA training, you'll be prepared to:

-Cal/OSHA 10-Hour Training for General Industry includes 12 modules on Cal/OSHA requirements.
+Cal/OSHA Training for General Industry includes 12 modules on Cal/OSHA requirements.
 You can find a full overview of each module below.

 Topics covered in Module 1 include: